 We partnered with Driven Data and the World Bank to develop the Open Cities AI Challenge.
 This competition asks contestants to build semantic segmentation models that identify buildings in aerial imagery from several African cities.
 In other words, the goal is to automatically extract building footprints from each image.
+The challenge ends on March 16th.
 Contestants will be judged on the quality of their predictions and will be competing for a share of a combined $15,000 cash prize.

 Disaster relief efforts rely on accurate and up-to-date infrastructure maps.
 However, many vulnerable societies lack the underlying data to produce them.
 The Global Facility for Disaster Reduction and Recovery (GFDRR) sponsored this challenge and hopes that machine learning will allow us to automatically generate these data.
 This would exponentially increase our ability to map previously unmapped regions.
 The potential global benefit of automatic feature extraction is undeniable but the efforts to make it work are relatively nascent.
 We hope that this competition can spur innovation and make that hope a reality.